About the Addie Wyatt Center

 History:

-The AWC was established in 2016 and offers workshops, retreats and other programs on Kingian Nonviolence theory and practice to Chicago area schools, school communities and youth-serving agencies.
+The Addie Wyatt Center (AWC) was established in 2016 and offers workshops, retreats and other programs on Kingian Nonviolence theory and practice to Chicago-area schools, school communities and youth-serving agencies.
+Since 2020, our work has expanded with trainings conducted in Ohio, Pennsylvania, Indiana, Portland, OR, Washington, and Virginia.
+In 2024, the AWC began operating in Portland, Oregon, where trainings are often conducted with our longtime partner, On Earth Peace.

 Martin Luther King Jr.’s six principles of nonviolence performed as a song